pyfdate Tutorial

 December 16, 2007

-You can chain method invocations on Time objects.
-For example, to find the date on which Memorial Day (the last Monday in May) falls in 2007, you can code:
+The fact that Time objects are immutable means that you can chain method invocations on Time objects.
+For example, to find the date on which Memorial Day (the last Monday in May) falls in a range of years, you can code this.
+(There are shorter ways, but this way illustrates chaining.)

 memorialDay = Time(year,MAY,1).gotoMonthEnd().gotoWeekday(MONDAY, PREVIOUS, useToday=True)